o3-shop/tinymce-editor-documentation/source/Developer/Customization.md

 ### Add

-- To add a toolbar, create a new class that complies with the interface 'O3\TinyMCE\Application\Core\TinyMCE\Toolbar\ToolbarInterface'.
+- To add a toolbar, create a new class that fulfills the interface 'O3\TinyMCE\Application\Core\TinyMCE\Toolbar\ToolbarInterface'.
 - In the class 'O3\TinyMCE\Application\Core\TinyMCE\ToolbarList' extend the method 'get' and add an additional entry to the return with the instance of your created class.

 ### Modify